NCI-CGR/GwasQcPipeline/_sources/dev_docs/setup.rst.txt

 For example, there are code formatters (i.e., ``black``, ``isort``, ``snakefmt``), code linters (i.e., ``flake8``, ``rstcheck``), type checkers (i.e., ``mypy``).
 These tools also help catch small mistakes.
 This repository has a set of git pre-commit hooks (``.pre-commit-config.yaml``) that will run a suite of tools at each commit.
-This helps keeps issues from making it into the code base.
+This helps keep issues from making it into the code base.

 There is a one-time install that you need to setup in your local version of GwasQcPipeline::